halfhelix/generator-jekyll-helix/README.md

 #### Update
-It's recommended that you keep your gulp tasks and packages up to date, luckily this is very easy with `genertor-jekyllized`!
-All you need to do is run `yo jekyllized:update` and you'll be up to date.
+It's recommended that you keep your gulp tasks and packages up to date, luckily this is very easy with `generator-jekyll-helix `!
+All you need to do is run `yo jekyll-helix:update` and you'll be up to date.
 If you want to skip the installation and only update you can run it with `--skip-install`. **NOTE:**
-Running `yo jekyllized:update` will overwrite any changes made to `package.json` and your gulp files, so back them up!
+Running `yo jekyll-helix:update` will overwrite any changes made to `package.json` and your gulp files, so back them up!

 ## Usage